 - Punitive damages: The court uses these to punish the most grossly negligent and reckless offenders.
 Rather than explicitly compensating you for your hardships, punitive damages are designed to set an example for members of the community.

-To consult with an experienced pedestrian accidents lawyer serving Saint Cloud, call 855-686-6752
+To consult with an experienced pedestrian accident lawyer serving Saint Cloud, call 855-686-6752

 Pursuing Liability in Pedestrian Accidents